2021–22 figure skating season

-The 2021–22 figure skating season began on July 1, 2021 and ended on June 30, 2022.
-During this season, elite skaters competed on the ISU Championship level at the 2022 European, Four Continents, World Junior, and World Championships, as well as at the 2022 Winter Olympics.
+The 2021–22 figure skating season began on July 1, 2021, and ended on June 30, 2022.
+During this season, elite skaters competed at the ISU Championship level at the 2022 European Championships, Four Continents Championships, World Junior Championships, and World Championships, as well as at the 2022 Winter Olympics.
 They also competed at elite events such as the Grand Prix and Junior Grand Prix series, and the ISU Challenger Series.

 As a result of the COVID-19 pandemic, the Grand Prix Final was cancelled, while parts of the Junior Grand Prix, Grand Prix, and Challenger Series were not held as scheduled.
-Among the ISU Championships events, the Four Continents Championships were relocated, and the World Junior Championships were postponed and relocated.
-Due to re-allocations, the Estonian Skating Union hosted three of the four ISU Championships events this season.
+Among the ISU Championships events, the 2022 Four Continents Championships were relocated, and the 2022 World Junior Championships were also postponed and relocated.
+Due to these re-allocations, the Estonian Skating Union ended up hosting three of the four ISU Championships events this season.

 Beginning from the 2021–22 season, the International Skating Union officially changed the terminology in all ISU rules and events from "ladies" to "women".

 On March 1, 2022, the ISU banned all figure skaters and officials from Russia and Belarus from attending any international competitions due to the 2022 Russian invasion of Ukraine.